Clinical Training and Field Placement

 When all required coursework and practica have been completed, students may begin the clinical internship at an approved training site.
-Specific sites are listed on websites of the California Psychology Internship Council (CAPIC) and the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+Specific sites are listed on websites of the California Psychology Internship Council (CAPIC).

 The internship may be one year of full-time or two years of half-time work and must be completed within two and a half years from the beginning date.
-Trainees are placed in supervised professional work in different service settings located in the San Francisco Bay Area and elsewhere in the United States.
+Trainees are placed in supervised professional work in different service settings located in the Greater San Francisco Bay Area.

 In the settings, students deepen their skills in offering a variety of psychological services including treatment planning and psychotherapy, psychological assessment, case consultation, and supervision, often working in multidisciplinary teams, across the spectrum of psychopathologies as they are presented in diverse populations.

 Support for the process of selecting, applying for, and completing practicum and internship experiences is offered by the PsyD Director of Clinical Training and Field Placement Specialist.